 However the downside of this lies with customs duties which are much more frequently levied at the entry port.
-When using regular postal services the chances to have to pay tax is much lower in most countries.
-In the light of this we are offering you the choice to use regular postal service as a shipping method.
-It is not significantly cheaper simply because they are expensive at the point of origin.
-When choosing this option the tracking system is not the best as they often lack updates.
-The Delivery time is up to 30 working days and while the chances of taxes are much lower, it is not guarantee that there will be none.
+When using regular postal services the chances to have to pay tax is lower in most countries.
+However postal service as a shipping method is not significantly cheaper simply because they are expensive at the point of origin, their tracking system is not the best as they often lack updates, the delivery time is up to 35 working days and there is no guarantee that there won’t be any tax levied.

 With the upcoming release of both BF2 and TLJ we are seeing an unprecedented amount of new key characters joining the 501st family.
 It is exciting for everyone and some troopers enthusiasm lead them to be early adopters, finishing builds before the official CRL is published.
 Some see it as a dynamic push to add diversity of characters, other as a risk for being non-compliant.